rundeck/docs/docs/administration/runner/pre-4-11-runners.md

 Follow these steps to install a Runner:

-:::: tabs
+::: tabs
-::: tab Creating and configuring a Runner
+@tab Creating and configuring a Runner

 1. Under the _System Menu_ (gear icon upper-right) choose **Runner Management**
 1. Choose **Create Runner**.